Ethiopia has an extreme water crisis situation ~ according to US Aid

 Area: Berano District, Somali Region

-Solution: Rehabilitation of traditional hand-dug wells by raising from the ground and locating closer to each community
+Solution: Rehabilitation of traditional hand-dug wells by raising from the ground and locating them closer to each community